Adversarially Robust Neural Architectures: Experiments

-\textbf{Comparison with existing defense mechanisms}\quad To illustrate how robust architecture further improves the performance of adversarial training, we compare RACL with previously proposed defense mechanisms on different datasets, including CIFAR-10/100 and MNIST.
-The perturbation budget $\epsilon$ is set to $8/255$ for CIFAR-10/100 and $76.5/255$ for MNIST.
-Our baseline is PGD-AT since the searched cells are PGD-adversarially retrained as in \cite{aleks2017deep}.
-RACL is also compared with L2NNN \cite{DBLP:journals/corr/abs-1802-07896} which proposes to control Lipschitz constant to maximize confidence gaps, ADP \cite{DBLP:journals/corr/abs-1901-08846} which introduce the adaptive diversity promoting regularization to encourage diversity for robustness improvement as well as TRADES \cite{DBLP:journals/corr/abs-1901-08573} which proposes a regularization to encourage local Lipschitzness.
-The results are shown in Table \ref{table:AT_comparison}.
-RACL achieves the best performance among all the datasets, which demonstrates the superiority of adversarial training with a robust neural architecture.
+\textbf{Comparison with existing defence mechanisms}\quad We argue that initializing a network with robust neural architecture can be regarded as an efficient defence method against adversarial samples.
+To illustrate how robust architecture improves the performance of adversarial training, we compare RACL with previously proposed defence mechanisms on different datasets, including CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+The perturbation budget $\epsilon$ is set to $8/255$ for CIFAR-10 and CIFAR-100.
+For Tiny-ImageNet, we consider two perturbation budgets.
+Following \cite{DBLP:journals/corr/abs-2108-06885,chen2021robust}, the perturbation budget of PGD attack $\epsilon$ is set to $4/255$ with 20 iterations as PGD$^{20}$.
+We also consider another stronger attacking setting in Tiny-ImageNet, which follows \cite{guo2019nas}.
+The perturbation budget of PGD attack $\epsilon$ is set to $8/255$ with 100 iterations as PGD$^{100}$.
+We include various defence mechanisms for comparison.
+RACL was also compared with FAT \cite{DBLP:journals/corr/abs-2002-11242} which aims at better trade-offs between natural accuracy and robustness, SWA \cite{chen2021robust} which introduces weight smoothing to tackle the overfitting issue in adversarial training, IAAT \cite{DBLP:journals/corr/abs-1910-08051} which enforces sample-specific perturbation margins for a better generalization, and NADAR \cite{DBLP:journals/corr/abs-2108-06885} which proposes to search the dilation network for adversarial robustness.
+The detailed results are shown in Table \ref{table:AT_comparison}.
+Compared with all the SOTA defence techniques, RACL consistently achieves the best performance in all the scenarios, which demonstrates the superiority of RACL as defence mechanism.
+Note that RACL can collaborate with other adversarial training algorithms to achieve potentially better performance.